djalbat/Easy-RichTextarea/README.md

 }
 ```

-Note the arguments passed to the handlers.
 Activating and deactivating the element couldn't be simpler:

 ```js
 richTextarea.activate();